Texas State University San Marcos and St. David School of Nursing Nursing Programs - NCLEX Passing Rates and Program Rankings

 - The MSN-Family Nurse Practitioner (FNP) program is a 48-credit hour lockstep program in which Registered Nurses with a Bachelor of Science in Nursing degree advance their skills to the entry level for eligibility for certification as a Family Nurse Practitioner and apply for licensure as an Advanced Practice Registered Nurse (APRN).

 - The Leadership and Administration in Nursing (LAN) program is a hybrid post-professional master’s degree program that prepares post-baccalaureate registered nurses to practice in nursing leadership and administrative roles in a variety of health care institutions.

 - The psychiatric mental health nurse practitioner (PMHNP) program is a hybrid master’s degree that prepares post-baccalaureate registered nurses to provide high quality psychiatric and mental health care for patients across the lifespan in a variety of settings.

-Texas State University San Marcos and St. David School of Nursing nursing school is a public institution located in San Marcos, Texas.
-Its nursing programs are ACEN, ACME, CCNE and COA accredited.
+The nursing school at Texas State University San Marcos and St. David School of Nursing is a public institution located in San Marcos, Texas.
+Its nursing programs are accredited by ACEN, ACME, CCNE and COA.

-Degree types you can earn at Texas State University San Marcos and St. David School of Nursing include CNL, Family Nurse Practitioner, Psychiatric-Mental Health Nurse Practitioner and Registered Nursing, and the school provides it offerings to students via campus and hybrid formats.
-The level of nursing programs offered to nursing students include Bachelor, Master and RN to BSN level degrees.
+Degree types you can earn at Texas State University San Marcos and St. David School of Nursing include CNL, Family Nurse Practitioner, Psychiatric-Mental Health Nurse Practitioner and Registered Nursing, and the school provides its offerings to students via campus and hybrid formats.
+The level of nursing programs offered to nursing students include Bachelor Degree, Master Degree and RN to BSN level degrees.

-The latest NCLEX passing rates, and RNCareers' ranking for Texas State University San Marcos and St. David School of Nursing is
+Nursing Program Stats at a Glance for Texas State University San Marcos and St. David School of Nursing